ConnectedLib/connectedlib10/modules/mentoring/section-4-1.md

 <!-- INTS_059 -->

-> “The goal of something that you're building or making or trying to finish is a great way to spur on interaction with teens who are often not interested in talking to other people.”<br/><br/>— Adult Librarian at an urban western library
+> “The goal of something that you're building or making or trying to finish is a great way to spur on interaction with teens who are often not interested in talking to other people...
+There's a space where you can hang out, you don't get kicked off the computer after a certain amount of time”<br/><br/>— Adult Librarian at an urban western library

-By encouraging group tasks and teams, teens are more likely to engage in peer-mentoring.
-She also lets youth feel comfortable about using the teen areas by telling them: “There's a space where you can hang out, you don't get kicked off the computer after a certain amount of time."
+Wheen teens are encouraged to participate in group tasks and teams, they are more likely to engage in peer mentoring.

-## College student mentorship programs.
+## College student mentorship programs

 Local colleges and universities can be a source of mentors for young people.
 For example, students receive volunteer experience or fulfill a class project and the libraries get tech-savvy mentors that are closer in age to their teen patrons.
 Many libraries have found support through college students serving as mentors.
-A youth librarian at an east coast found that their mentorship program with the local college helped their youth community improve their school performance and prepare for college.
+A youth librarian at an eastern library found that their mentorship program with the local college helped their youth community improve their school performance and prepare for college.

-## Teens helping to run workshops and programming.
+## Teens helping to run workshops and programming

 Teen volunteers recruited from the local high school helped with one library’s film festival, and the students also gained beneficial media internship experience.
 A librarian at an urban western library describes the teens’ experience: “...those interns were high school students who were essentially volunteers, but they were the ones who were given specific roles to help run all the workshops...
-That was a really a fun programs that really was able to bring in the technology and professionals and career, all in a single program.”
+That was a really a fun program that really was able to bring in the technology and professionals... all in a single program.”

 In another example, Houston Public Library’s summer volunteers were treated as staff and provided input in programming and the library’s offerings for teens.<sup><a name="4" href="#fn4">4</a></sup>